-Furthermore, including external costs in the standard graphical representation6 reveals an interesting phenomenon (see Figure 7).
-In our example eco-efficiency of the company exceeds opportunity costs (C>B) and we therefore observe a positive Environmental Value Added.
+Including external costs in the standard graphical representation reveals an interesting phenomenon (see Figure 6).
+In our example eco-efficiency of the company exceeds opportunity costs (C>B) and we therefore observe а positive Environmental Value Added.
 Opportunity cost, however, exceeds external costs (B>A).
 It would therefore be "cheaper" to remunerate the victims of the externality, than to pay another company for the reduction of the environmental impacts.
-As explained at the beginning of this paper Sustainable Value Added as presented in this paper is based on the assumption of strong sustainability.
-Paying victims for accepting externalities is, however, based on weak sustainability and indemnifying victims would therefore result in a loss of eco- and/or social effectiveness.
+As explained at the beginning Sustainable Value Added as presented in this paper is based on the assumption of strong sustainability.
+Paying victims for accepting externalities is, however, based on weak sustainability and indemnifying victims would therefore result in a loss of ecoand/or social effectiveness.
 The difference between opportunity costs and external costs (line AB) reflects therefore the "price" of strong over weak sustainability.